azrulhasni/langkuik/README.md

 -   `UserIdentifierLookup`

-    Langkuik user would need to provide the implementation of this interface to bridge between the Keycloak user id (obtained when a user successfully login to Keycloak) and Langkuik.
-With LDAP, for example, the Keycloak user map (containing the user information obtained through Keycloak) is being queried for `LDAP_ENTRY_DN.` An LDAP entry DN (e.g. `cn=Clara Holmes,ou=people,o=sevenSeas`) would be used as a full-fledge user identifier in Langkuik.
+    Developers using Langkuik would need to provide the implementation of this interface to bridge between the Keycloak user id (obtained when a user successfully login to Keycloak) and Langkuik.
+With LDAP, for example, the Keycloak user map (containing the user information obtained through Keycloak) is being queried for `LDAP_ENTRY_DN.` An LDAP entry DN (e.g.
+    `cn=Clara Holmes,ou=people,o=sevenSeas`) would be used as a full-fledge user identifier in Langkuik.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~